Are you thinking about visiting the Ecuador Amazon? In this post, we’ll cover 8 things you should know before you visit Ecuador’s Amazon Rainforest.

 It does not rain all day long, but you will usually see rain at least once each day.
 The forest never dries out.

-So make sure you bring lots of waterproof travel gear and quick dry active-wear clothing!
+So make sure you bring lots of waterproof travel gear and quick dry activewear clothing!
+Probably the most important piece of gear is a waterproof bag.
+Here’s our guide to choosing the best waterproof dry bag.

 There could be waterborne diseases and parasites in the water which could make you very sick and ruin your trip.